Getting Started

 Tip

-While you're brewing that tea, now is a good time to note that if you ever want more detailed information about a service, you can get that with the blackfish details <service_id>
+If you ever want more detailed information about a service, you can get it with the

 command.
 Again, --help